Anthony Modeste (French footballer)

-Anthony Mbu Agogo Modeste (born 14 April 1988) is a French professional footballer who plays as a striker for German Bundesliga club Borussia Dortmund.
+Anthony Stéphane Bernard Modeste (born 14 April 1988) is a French professional footballer who plays as a striker.

-Early and personal life

-His father Guy Modeste was also a footballer.
+He started his career at Nice, then spent a season on loan at Angers.
+In 2010, he joined Bordeaux, where he was loaned out to Blackburn Rovers and Bastia.
+He later played for Bundesliga clubs 1899 Hoffenheim and 1.
+FC Köln, before playing a season at Tianjin Quanjian in China.
+He returned to his former club 1.
+FC Köln in 2018, then loaned out to Saint-Étienne in 2021.
+He joined Borussia Dortmund for the 2022–23 season.
+In September 2023, Modeste signed for Egyptian club Al Ahly.

 Club career

 Nice

 Modeste started his career as a teenager at French club Nice.
 He showed glimpses of his huge potential when he played for Nice, with several very impressive performances for one so young.
 During the 2009–2010 season, Modeste was loaned out to Angers.
 At only 21 years of age, Modeste proved to be a huge success at Angers, scoring 20 league goals during that season and also being named in the League's team of the season.
 His eye catching performances during his loan spell at Angers attracted the interest of several big French and English clubs.

 Bordeaux

 On 13 August 2010, Modeste joined Bordeaux from OGC Nice for an undisclosed fee thought to be €3.5 million and signed a four-year contract with the club.

 On 19 January 2012, Modeste joined Blackburn Rovers on loan for the rest of the 2011–12 Premier League season, with his French employers insisting there would be no option to buy at the end of the loan period.

 Blackburn Rovers got relegated in the 2011–12 Premier League season after Modeste got a red card in one of the final games of the season against West Bromwich Albion which Blackburn ultimately lost 3–0 and made survival for the next season practically impossible.

 On 31 July 2012, he signed on loan for Bastia.
 He scored on his debut in a 3–2 victory over Sochaux.
 His lone season at Bastia was a huge success, as he scored 15 league goals in the French top division and he set up many other goals for teammates.
 He was Bastia's best player of that season.